 Be the Facts You Wish to Read: A Press Freedom Discussion

 With an overflow in the amount of information that is readily available to us as readers due to the advancement of technology, it may be difficult to understand the facts that are presented to us as consumers of the news.
-Come to Pages Bookshop located in Detroit, Michigan, for an in-depth discussion about censorship, news literacy, and the importance of fact-checking with locally based writers and authors.
-Panel members for this conversation include Katrease Stafford, Anna Clark, and PEN Members Jack Cheng and Drew Philp.
-This panel will be moderated by Jordan Works, a member of the Journalism Institute for Media Diversity at Wayne State University.
+Pages Bookshop located in Detroit, Michigan, hosted an in-depth discussion about censorship, news literacy, and the importance of fact-checking with locally based writers and authors.
+Panel members for this conversation included Katrease Stafford, Anna Clark, and PEN Members Jack Cheng and Drew Philp.
+This panel was moderated by Jordan Works, a member of the Journalism Institute for Media Diversity at Wayne State University.
 When it comes to fraudulent news, you have an active role to play.
-After this evening, you will be able to take the steps necessary to understand how you can speak up for press freedom and learn to engage in productive dialogue.
+After this evening, participants were able to take the steps necessary to understand how they can speak up for press freedom and learn to engage in productive dialogue.

 Drew Philp’s work has been published both nationally and internationally and has appeared in publications including BuzzFeed, The Guardian, the Detroit Free Press, De Correspondent, the Metro Times, and The Michigan Daily.
 In 2017, Scribner published his first book of nonfiction, A $500 House in Detroit: Rebuilding an Abandoned House and an American City, for which he won the 2017 Stuart D. and Vernice M. Gross Award for Literature.
 His essays and profiles have appeared in books and collections in the United States and Europe.
 He is a 2016 11th Hour Food and Justice fellow at the University of California, Berkeley, under the direction of Michael Pollan, and a 2017 Kresge Artist Fellow.